LimeBlast/Efficent-Rails-DevOps/README.md

 - Update the yum packages using:
     - `ssh root@192.168.1.100 "yum -y update"` for a single machine
     - `ansible rails -u root -i inventories/staging -a "yum -y update" --ask-vault-pass` for all machines belonging to the `rails` group of our `inventories/staging` file as the root user
-- `ssh root@192.168.1.100 "touch /.autorelabel && reboot"` will relabel our filesystem (which only needs to happen once)

 ## IMPORTANT